-If you are registered on the BSc Data Science and Business Analytics or BSc Economics and pass the examination for MT1186 Mathematical methods and then transfer to a degree which has MT105A Mathematics 1 in the programme structure, your pass in MT1186 will be discarded and you will be awarded RPL for MT105A.
-You will not be required to attempt the examination for MT105A.
+If you are registered on the BSc Data Science and Business Analytics, BSc Economics or BSc Mathematics and Economics and pass the assessment for MT1174 Calculus or MT1186 Mathematical methods and then transfer to a degree which has MT105A Mathematics 1 and/ or MT105B Mathematics B in the programme structure, your pass in MT1174 or MT1186 will be discarded and you will be awarded RPL for MT105A and MT105B where applicable.
+You will not be required to attempt the assessment for MT105A and/or MT105B.

-RPL for one unnamed 100 half course may be credited at a point on the structure marked with a black diamond (♦).
+Where only MT105A is compulsory on the new structure, RPL for MT105B may be credited at a point on the structure marked with a black diamond (\blacklozenge).
 You will also need another half course to be paired with it at this point.

-If you have passed MT105A and transfer to a programme where MT1186 is compulsory, you must discard your pass in MT105A and you must register and enter the examination for MT1186.
+If you have passed MT105A and/ or MT105B and transfer to a programme where MT1174 or MT1186 is compulsory, you must discard your pass(es) in MT105A/B and you must register and enter the assessment for MT1174 or MT1186.